 Actually, belief in the myth that athletes are handed a get-out-of-weight-gain free card because they are so physically active is just one reason why endurance athletes often gain — and not lose–weight.
 In fact, it’s the main reason, so let’s start the discussion with food.

-For one thing, exercise makes you hungry.
+For one thing, no surprise, but exercise makes you hungry.
 Physical activity causes glucose to exit the bloodstream, resulting in feelings of hunger.
 When you’ve been piling on the road miles or maxing out at the gym, it is natural to feel like you deserve and can safely consume treats and extra calories.
 And let’s face it: There are plenty of enticing high-calorie, high-sugar, high-fat foods on the market that can taste real good when you’re hungry.

 We justify those high-calorie (and typically high-carb) moments via something called “moral licensing.”
 That’s when individuals rationalize their splurge or overconsumption because they have sacrificed or “paid their dues” in another area.
 That is, “I can eat whatever I want because I ran 20 miles today,” or “I deserve to eat this whole pizza because I spent three hours in the gym.”
 Rarely do the thoughts run in the line of “Wow, now I can eat that extra bowl of broccoli!”